Free consultation 402-431-9000

 License Revocation and Reinstatement

 Drivers who accumulate 12 or more points in a two-year period face automatic license revocation by the Nebraska DMV.
 The revocation period is six months for a first offense and up to three years for subsequent offenses within five years.
+To reinstate a revoked license, drivers must complete a Driver Improvement Course approved by the DMV, submit proof of financial responsibility (SR22 insurance), pay a $125 reinstatement fee, and pass the necessary tests.

 Duration of Points on Your Record

 Under Nebraska law, points for traffic violations remain on a driver’s record for five years from the conviction date.
 This prolonged retention period allows authorities to monitor long-term driving behavior.
-Accumulating multiple violations over time can lead to compounded penalties, even if individual offenses seem minor.
+Accumulating multiple violations over time can lead to compounded penalties even if individual offenses seem minor.
+The Nebraska DMV offers a two-point credit after completing an approved driver improvement course, available once every five years.

-Keeping Your Driving Privileges
+Keeping Your Driving Privileges After Point Accumulation

-If you receive traffic tickets, keep an eye on your driver’s history and consider enrolling in a driver improvement course before reaching “too many points.”
-The Nebraska DMV offers a two-point credit after a completed prior course if taken within two years, and partial credit is available even if you’re under the point threshold.
+If you receive traffic tickets, monitor your driver’s history and consider enrolling in a driver improvement course before reaching the 12-point threshold.
+The Nebraska DMV offers a two-point credit after a completed course if taken within two years.
+Maintaining financial responsibility (such as filing for SR22 insurance) and promptly addressing citations can prevent minor violations from compounding into license revocation.

 Attorney Robert M Knowles